-You can buy a pack of two shims—a 1° and a 0.5° wedge.
+You can buy a shims with different angles — a 0.25°, 0.5°, and a 1° wedge.
 The 0.5° should be enough for most jobs but it’s nice to have the option of something bigger (the bigger one is useful for the offset Fenders when you're deliberately trying to raise the bridge height).

 The shims fit a standard neck pocket and even have a marked line to show where to cut for a squared-bottom pocket.

 I’ve used them for the first time today and I’m a happy repair-guy.
 I’ve hated making these shims in the past and being able to buy them is one less source of stress.